cpeditor/cpeditor/CONTRIBUTING.md

 ## Before writing codes

-If there isn't an issue opening for what you are going to work on, please open an issue before writing codes for a pull request, for these reasons:
+If there isn't an open issue for what you are going to work on, please open an issue before writing codes for a pull request, for these reasons:

 1. You may get help from others.
 2. Others can know you are working on it, this will save possible duplicate works.